anirvanr/mongodb/shard.md

  Shard shard0001 contains 37.07% data, 37.07% docs in cluster, avg obj size on shard : 72B
  Shard shard0000 contains 62.92% data, 62.92% docs in cluster, avg obj size on shard : 72B
 ```
-NOTE: The system will need some time to split the chunk to the specified size.
+NOTE: The system will need some time to split the chunk to the specified size.The mongos instance may initially place all the chunks on one shard, but over time it will rebalance the shard set to evenly distribute data among all the shards by moving chunks around. thus, the number of records stored in a given shard may change from moment to moment.

 ##Convert a Replica Set to a Sharded Cluster